jkukatzki/foglio/README.md

 The advantages compared to doing this in a game engine such as Unity or a software vision mixer like OBS are:
   - low overhead
-  - freedom of extending functionality in C++
+  - freedom of extending functionality in C++ and lower level control of graphics API
+  - run time resource management

 It is still in its early stages but features so far are:
   - a separate window to set variables and have an overview